golark/concurrency/README.md

     .
     ├── handleconn                  # handle incoming connections
     |   ├── example1                # read/write n bytes at a time, should better handle the read/write buffering
-    |   ├── example2                # improves example 1 by using buffer to read/write
+    |   ├── example2                # improves example 1 by using bufio to read/write, fixed the issue with writing more than necessary bytes, logs when closing connection
+    |   ├── example3                # uses io.Copy
+    |   ├── example4                # limit number of connections
+    ├── architecture                #
+    |   ├── simplepipeline          # a barebone pipeline demonstrator
     ├── README.md                   # this file